pslucas0212/Kode-Kloud-Linux-Package-Management/README.md

 [KodeKloud Linux Basics Course Notes Table of Contents](https://github.com/pslucas0212/LinuxBasics)

+Hunders of Linux distributions available.
+One way to categorize Linux OSes is by the package manager they use.

 ## Linux Package Management
 - Debian including Debian, Ubuntu, Minut Linux, etc use DPKG and APT use DPKG for Package management are Debian distributions
-- Redhat/Fedora and RHEL derived Linux distos use RPM for package management and are known as an RPM distribution
+- Redhat/Fedora/CentOS/AlmaLinux/Rocky/OEL and RHEL derived Linux distos use RPM and Yum for package management and are known as an RPM distribution

 .deb -> debian package manager
 .rpm -> Red Hat package manager

-Package - A package is a compressed archive that is a set of all code packages for a Linux distribution which includes the software binaries, configuration files and meta-data to run software (or an application.
+Package - A package is a compressed archive that is a set of all code packages for a Linux distribution which includes the software binaries, configuration files and meta-data to run the Operating system and software (or an applications).

 Each Linux distribution may run different tools, kernel and libraries and have different dependencies.
-Each package includes a manifest.
+Each Linux OS may run differently.
+Each package includes a manifest which lists the correct pakage and those package dependencies to need to run that particular Linux OS.
 And each package dependcy may package dependcies of its own.

 Manifest of a package describe the list of dependencies and minimal versions of supporting package/softare that is required to install softare

-Package manager is r
+Package manager is:
 - Software in a linux system that provides a consistent and automated process for installing, configuring, upgrading and removeing packages from the OS
-- insure integreity and authenticy of the padkage by verifying digital certificates and checksums
+- insure integreity and authenticy of the padkage by verifying digital certificates and checksums.
+To make sure the package is download from a trusted sourced and is safe to install
-- Simplfy package management proces - Provide querying options for installation, cofnfiguration and update
+- Simplfy package management proces - Provide querying options for installation, cofnfiguration and updates
-- Group packages
+- Group packages by function
-- Manageing dependcies for all packages installed
+- Manageing dependcies for all packages installed have all the packages needed to run a particular packages

-Types of package manageer
+Types of package manageer for Linux systems
 - DPKG - base package manager for debian
-- APT - new version that frontends DPKG
+- APT - new version that frontends DPKG for debian - Ubuntu, Mint, etc.
 - APT-GET - traditional frontend for DKPG systems
 - RPM - Base package manage for Red Hat Linux distros
-- Yum - front end for the RPM system found in RPM Systems
+- Yum - front end for the RPM system found in Red Hat distor Systems
-- DNF - new more feature reich front end for RPM
+- DNF - new more feature rich front end for RPM

-#### Working withRPM and YUM
+###  Working with RPM and YUM

 RPM - Stands for Red Hat Package Manager
-- Used with CentOS, Fedora, Redhat Enterprise Linux (Alma and Rocky)
+- Used with CentOS, Fedora, Red Hat Enterprise Linux (Alma and Rocky)
 - most common extension - .rpm

-RPM has five modes: Installation, Uninstall, Upgrade, Quer, Verifying
+RPM has five basic modes of operation: Installation, Uninstall, Upgrade, Query, Verifying

 - installation: -i install, -v verbose pritnting details output of command
 ```
 $ rpm -ivh telnet.rpm